AbbyRead/BTW-BetterWithoutWolves/README.md

 1. Build the addon or download the latest release.
 2. Place `Better-Without-Wolves-<version>.jar` in your `mods/` folder.
-3. Launch your copy of Minecraft 1.6.4 with BTW CE 3.0.0 and Legacy Fabric.
-See the [BTW CE 3.0.0 Installation Guide](https://wiki.btwce.com/view/Installation) for those details if you haven't already.
+3. Launch Minecraft 1.6.4 with BTW CE 3.0.0 and Legacy Fabric instance.
+See the [BTW CE 3.0.0 Installation Guide](https://wiki.btwce.com/view/Installation) for details.

 **To restore wolves:** Simply remove the mod and restart the game!